FailAcademy/learning/wdp-vancouver/_slides/week-07/01b-post-types-taxonomies-fields.md

 The ability to create new custom post types is **not** native to the WP admin UI.

-Knowing that, you have two ways to create a CPT:
+Knowing that, you have two ways to create a Custom Post Type:

 * With code! (using the `register_post_type()` function)
 * Using a plugin (like [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/)) that adds a UI for this to the WP admin area